AuroBreeze/quick-c/README.en.md

 # Quick-c

+> [!IMPORTANT]
+> This document is not synchronized with the Chinese document and may lag behind the Chinese document.
+>
+> I would be very grateful if you could translate or correct errors in this document.

 Lightweight Neovim plugin for C/C++: build, run, and debug the current file in one key.
 Works on Windows/Linux/macOS.
 Integrates with BetterTerm and the built-in terminal.
 Fully async.

 ## ✨ Features